fsfe/reuse-docs/spec/spec.md

 <!-- FIXME: Rephrase "above recommendation".
 Maybe use paragraph numbers? -->

-A license file whose name does not conform to the above recommendation must contain, at the start of the file, one or more `Valid-License-Identifier` tags, followed by a `License-Text` tag, followed by the license text.
+A License File whose filename does not conform to the above recommendation MUST contain, at the start of the file, one or more `Valid-License-Identifier` tags, followed by a `License-Text` tag, followed by the license text.
 Example: